pa2si/salsa-calendar/README.md

-v 0.1.22
+v 0.1.23

 that's new:

-- pagination for my events implemented
+- /about route accesasble with via about link in sidebar

 to dos: